patschris/SchedulerXV6/README.md

 We had to make some changes in order to include the newly created files.

 ## Files
 In this repository, you can see only the files that I have changed in xv6 implementation and the newly created files.
-To test the scheduler you have to download the xv6 source code and move this source code inside the xv6 folder.
+To test the scheduler you have to download the [xv6 source code](https://github.com/mit-pdos/xv6-public) and move this code inside the xv6 folder.

 ## References
 [1] https://pdos.csail.mit.edu/6.828/2017/xv6/xv6-rev10.pdf \